omahs/composable/book/src/products/angular/README.md

 What are we solving for?
 ------------------------

-Angular Finance - an isolated lending pair pallet, designed to isolate risk and set to open new opportunities for use cases such as:
+Angular - an isolated lending pair one-sided permissionless protocol, designed to isolate risk and set to open new opportunities for use cases such as:

 *   Leverage on interest bearing assets
 *   Lending protocol for leveraged trading, options, and derivatives